eosnetworkfoundation/grant-framework/applications/tonomy-cross-platform-wallet.md

 We see this project as an extension of the Wallet+ blue paper.
 We want to support the work of these new EOSIO/Mandel SDK's by integrating early releases and giving feedback and potentially contributing to the development.
 We had already considered several of the features proposed in this blue paper: application registry, hardware wallets, account recovery and asset proxy/hosting service.
 While the initial proposal of Wallet+ is to support web applications, we will be able to adopt the JavaScript/typescript packages for our application as well as we are using React Native for the mobile wallet.
 This will also give the added benefit of providing a mobile testing ground for the Wallet+ deliverables.

 The mobile wallet will be fully open source (MIT or Apache 2.0 license) and provide a reference For other developers.
 This will be the first open-source self-sovereign identity EOSIO mobile client and the first identity solution using the EOSIO DID method.
+We make useability one of our highest priorities, ensuring that cryptography and blockchain are hidden from mainstream users as much as possible.
+We take a design first approach going through several rounds of increasing fidelity design prototypes and testing before starting development to ensure alignment with users and ecosystems.

 Due to the limited funding from only being at level 1 ($10,000), this grant proposal only seeks funding to support the development of its first recovery mechanism - social recovery.
 Other work is not covered in this proposal.
 We will be self-funding as well as receiving external European Horizon 2027 and other funding for the release of the first beta edition of the wallet.
 In future ENF and Pomelo proposals we aim to extend the features of this application and after a proper production launch offered it as a software as a service model for public and private chains.